 Messy, Deadly Fun!

-The New York City was much more exciting than mother Russia!
-As time passed, I learned the language, got my first corporate job after working in an ugly fur stores, babysitting and doing other shit jobs.
+New York City was much more exciting than mother Russia!
+As time passed, I learned the language, got my first corporate job after working in an ugly fur store, babysitting, and doing other shit jobs.
 My mom finally came to New York.